Dakkers/boxley/README.md

 ```

 ##### `-d`
-Specifies which directory the file will be synced to.
+Specifies which Dropbox directory the file will be synced to.
 Can be used in conjunction with `-root`.

 The following example will hold regardless of `RELATIVE_TO_HOME`'s value.